crcn/node-guava/README.md

-Guava - Query lister for database drivers
+Guava - Query listener for database drivers
 ==========================================

 - Listen to any query for inserts before they're sent to the database